Scaling Laws

 DeepMind's 2022 Training Compute-Optimal Large Language Models, commonly associated with Chinchilla, revised the practical recipe.
 It argued that many large models were undertrained relative to their size and that compute-optimal training should increase model parameters and training tokens together more evenly.

-OpenAI's GPT-4 technical report presented predictable scaling as part of frontier-model development: smaller runs were used to forecast aspects of a much larger final run.
+OpenAI's GPT-4 technical report presented predictable scaling as part of frontier-model development: smaller runs were used to forecast aspects of a much larger final run, including final loss on an internal codebase.
 This matters because scaling laws became not just academic observations, but capital-allocation tools for expensive training decisions.

-Later work and measurement projects extended the discussion to inference compute, data availability, hardware efficiency, algorithmic progress, precision, sparse architectures, and benchmark forecasting.
+Later work and measurement projects extended the discussion to inference compute, data availability, hardware efficiency, algorithmic progress, precision, sparse architectures, benchmark forecasting, and the fragility of apparent emergent abilities.
 The field now treats scaling as a system-level question rather than a single curve.

 How It Works